 - Employers may require script coverage, writing samples, or the completion of a second online application through their custom portal.

 Some employers may inquire whether a student can receive academic credit for the internship.
-Yale College has a policy that allows students to apply summer experience toward credit for independent study at Yale.
+Yale College has a policy that allows students to apply summer experience toward credit for independent study at Yale, including a fieldwork practicum.
 This policy is not unique to Yale; it is shared by many other institutions.
 Students may request a letter stating Yale’s policies through the Office of Career Strategy, which is usually sufficient for the employer.
 For more information, visit the Academic Credit Section of the Office of Career Strategy Website.

 - Housing: Students are responsible for providing their own housing.
 Housing resources are available to help you locate housing in Los Angeles.